Epoxy Flooring Facts You Must Know & What To Avoid For The Best Results

 Why should I choose epoxy flooring over other garage flooring options?

 Epoxy offers the best of all flooring options.
 It's very versatile and it has the most dramatic look hands down versus any other type of garage flooring.
 When you first see that high gloss color when done right it's just stunning.
 We have an epoxy coating system for just about any application as compared to say the rubber roll out mats that are limited in colors and may not be suitable for certain applications.
 Epoxy is cost effective when done as a DIY project, it’s very durable, easy to keep clean, brightens up the room and is easy to do.
-It's also waterproof, mold & mildew proof and very chemical resistant to all vehicle fluids, roads salts and harsh cleaning products.
+It's also waterproof, mold & mildew proof and very chemical resistant to all vehicle fluids, roads salts, harsh cleaning products and can stay looking beautiful for 20 years or more while other garage flooring will start looking their age way before that.

-Yes it is not only 100% solids by weight it's also 100%b solids by volume, some companies advertise their epoxy as 100% solids when it's only by weight and not volume.
+Yes our epoxy is not only 100% solids by weight it's also 100%b solids by volume, some companies advertise their epoxy as 100% solids when it's only by weight and not volume.
 That is not a true 100% solids epoxy!
 It's also not a Military Grade solids epoxy like ArmorGarage epoxy.
-Our Military Grade 100% solids epoxy means it's manufactured from the best solids materials made.
-There's a huge difference between standard solids epoxy and military grade epoxy.
+Our Military Grade 100% solids epoxy means it's manufactured from the very best solids materials made.
+There's a huge difference between standard solids epoxy or not true 100% solids epoxy and military grade 100% solids epoxy.
+The best epoxy for garage floors is 100% solids military grade by weight & volume with protective topcoats that have an abrasion rating of 20mgs or less.
+Anything higher than 20mgs is a waste of time and money.
+Our Military Grade topcoat is rated at only 4mgs abrasion loss rating.
+With abrasion loss ratings the lower the rating the better with each mg having an exponential difference!
 That's why our epoxy floors last the longest and stay looking brand new the longest!
-See the case study below for proof of ArmorGarage durability.
+See the comparison video below for proof of ArmorGarage durability.

 I Can't Decide On Color And I'm Nervous About Picking Colors From The Computer What Do I Do?